hhandika/segul/README.md

 ## Quick Start

+The instruction below assumes familiarity with command line application and only highlight some common features that users may need for alignment manipulation and generating sequence statistics tasks.
+We provide more detailed instruction in the [documentation](https://github.com/hhandika/segul/wiki).

 ### Installation

 For a quick installation, we provide pre-compiled binaries in [the release page](https://github.com/hhandika/segul/releases/).
 For WSL, either the ManyLinux or Linux binary should work.
 In our test system, the ManyLinux binary is a little faster.
 For native Linux OS, first check your GLIBC version: